openebs-archive/cstor-operators/docs/tutorial/volumes/migration.md

 - Scale the CStorVolumeReplica to the desired node.
 - Scale down the CStorVolumeReplicas from unwanted node.

+### **Note**: Scale down of CStorVolumeReplicas will be allowed only if corresponding CStorVolume is in Healthy state.

 #### 1: Scale the CStorVolumeReplicas to Desired Node

 Firstly we have to get cStor pool name which doesn’t have corresponding volume CVR created on it.